 Lucia Jaďuďová used the opportunities offered at LEAF Academy to explore her interests and passions for current affairs and culture.
-She was the LEAF News Correspondent for Culture, informing the school about successes of Slovak artists and about interesting cultural events on a weekly basis.
-Challenging herself with doing new things, she was a member of the Design Team, a student advisory board dealing with the future design of the LEAF Academy campus in Vištuk.
-Furthermore, Lucia was a member of the winning team of the International Public Policy Forum, the only written and oral debate competition for high school students dealing with issues of public policy.
+She was the LEAF News Correspondent for culture, informing the school on a weekly basis about successes of Slovak artists and about interesting cultural events happening in the area.
+Challenging herself with doing new things, Lucia was a member of the Design Team, a student advisory board dealing with the future design of the LEAF Academy campus in Vištuk.
+Lucia was a member of the LA team that beat out 160 teams from around the world to win the 2018 International Public Policy Forum, the only written and oral debate competition for high school students dealing with issues of public policy.
 Together with her team, she was co-writing academic debate essays for half a year on the topic of binding enforcement mechanisms for international climate accords.
 They advanced to the final oral round in New York as the only team from Europe and proceeded to win the competition.
 Reflecting on her growth at LEAF Academy she shared “I found out that no matter how much and how hard I work, I need to find time for myself, for my friends, for my family and for my passions because without them I cannot be truly happy.”

-Silvia Filová’s passion for education and startups has influenced her experience at LEAF.
-She has explored multiple internships in her interests.
-She was a member of WStatement, a student enterprise focusing on using T-shirt branding.
-Silvia has worked with Nota bene, an all-street street magazine that gives chances to homeless people to help themselves - earn a decent income, self-esteem, and improve their lives, her role was a Social Networks Manager.
-Her experience also includes but not limited to being a mentor for the MIT Launch Summer Camp, and participated in the Harvard MUN Conference.
-When asked about how she grew during her time at LEAF and this is what she had to say “I think I become more aware of myself and my surrounding.”
+Silvia Filová’s passion for education and startups informed her experience at LEAF Academy.
+She explored multiple internships in her areas of interest.
+She was a founding member of WStatement, a student enterprise focusing on using an information campaign and T-shirt branding to fight corruption in Slovakia.
+Silvia has served as social networks manager for Nota Bene, an all-street street magazine that gives for homeless people the chance to earn a decent income, raise self-esteem, and improve their lives.
+Her experience also included but was not limited to being a mentor for the MIT Launch Summer Camp and participating in the Harvard MUN Conference.
+Silvia was involved in a number of projects as an intern at Google Slovakia, and for several years has been personally mentored by the Google country manager.
+When asked about how she grew during her time at LEAF and this is what she had to say “I think I become more aware of myself and my surroundings.”

 Alexandra Galetová’s LEAF experience was heavily influenced by her passions and interests specifically in the arts and technical things.
 She shared her love for dance through being a leader of a dance club with other community members who share the same interest and love.
 Being a member of Model European Parliament, a conference for EU’s youth, where delegates from different parts of the continent convene and work on their English, presentation and diplomacy skills and engage in public affairs, was one of the many ways that she challenges herself.
 Reflecting on her growth at LEAF Academy she shared “The most important learning during my time at LEAF Academy is the fact that I found my limits and I have become more self-aware.
 I realized what I want, like and need in my life even though it was not easy to accept it at moments”.

-Filip Rácz’s LEAF experience has been full of learnings in different aspects, academics, leadership and humanity, all these are things he values and id proud of.
+Filip Rácz’s LEAF Academy experience offered him the opportunity to pursue academics, leadership and humanity, all these are things he values and is proud of.
 While at the Academy Filip created an e-shop for his company.
-He utilized the opportunities he was got, to significantly improve hi English language skills.
-He believes that some of the most important learnings he received from LEAF were gaining a solid background I academics and being a valuable team member.
+He utilized the opportunities to significantly improve his English language skills.
+He believes that some of the most important benefits he received from LEAF were gaining a solid background in academics and learning to be a valuable team member.
 He reflects “The biggest growth was in empathy and self-control, as well as being much more precise about the things I do.
 Throughout the time I also improved in workflow”.

 Lea Thome used her time at LEAF Academy to overcome her fears and to challenge herself not only academically but in any way possible.
 Having attended Harvard Model United Nations this year, she continued this trajectory by being a team member of Model European Parliament Slovakia.
-She also led the Current Affairs Club this year, where she meets weekly with fellow students to ponder the most pressing issues in the world at the moment to ensure that students stay informed and have the opportunity to voice out their opinions on important matters.
-Besides that, she was also part of the Community Principles Committee and she was a Residential Assistant which shaped her view of how a great community can look like and why it is so important to build such one.
+She also led the Current Affairs Club this year, where she met weekly with fellow students to ponder the most pressing issues in the world to ensure that students stay informed and have the opportunity to voice their opinions on important matters.
+Lea was also part of the Community Principles Committee, a group of three students and three faculty charged with developing the principles and standards that form the code of conduct for the school as well as hearing and making recommendations for disciplinary cases among their peers.
+In addition, Lea served as a Residential Assistant, which shaped her view of how a great community can look like and why it is so important to build such one.
 She believes that all those experiences were pivotal in helping her become who she is now.

-She shared that failure is not necessarily a bad thing but that it is one of the steps to success.
-While something might not work out on the first try, if you continue to stay resilient and do not give up then you can really manage to turn something into a success.
+She reflected that, “ failure is not necessarily a bad thing but that it is one of the steps to success.
+While something might not work out on the first try, if you continue to stay resilient and do not give up then you can really manage to turn something into a success”.

 Tala Karolina Nierodzik

 Tala Karolina Nierodzik used her LEAF Academy experience to explore her passions and talents.
-She was the leader of the Visual Image Club.
-As a photographer she captured some of the events taking place at LEAF Academy, including but not limited to covering Fountain Poetry Slams, a student led enterprise that organizes poetry slams featuring artists from across Europe.
+She was the leader of the Visual Image Club and the unofficial photographer for all things LEAF Academy.
+As a photographer, Tala captured some of the events taking place at LEAF Academy, including but not limited to covering slams produced by Fountain Poetry, a student-led enterprise that organizes poetry slams featuring artists from across Europe.
 What she believes she has learned at LEAF was openness, “LEAF community taught me how no to be afraid and strive to achieve what I truly seek.
 Both, EL and life after classes showed me that there is always a way and the fact that you want to espouse different than others direction is not a bad idea”.
-She believes that during his time at LEAF Academy she has grown, according to her LEAF Academy has been a space where she started to think about her dreams as thoughts and plans that are both achievable and possible.”
+According to her LEAF Academy has been a space where she started to think about her dreams as thoughts and plans that are both achievable and possible.”

 Clara Jan Youssef